 Cultural relations between Estonia and Poland are close and diverse.

 The Estonian Embassy in Warsaw is a member of a branch of the European Union National Institutes for Culture (EUNIC).
 The EUNIC in Warsaw organises events for showcasing European culture.
-The Estonian Embassy is participating in the EUNIC-organised European Day of Languages and the poetry projects Poems in the City and Spoke’n’Word.
+The Estonian Embassy is regularly participating in the EUNIC-organised European Day of Languages and has taken part of the poetry projects Poems in the City and Spoke’n’Word.
 More information about the activities of EUNIC Warsaw is available on their webpage.

 Estonian Language and Literature